The employment market is now witnessing numerous changes, which is dictating how business can secure the right labour for their organisations.

 - Electrical Power Engineering MSc.

-With no recruitment introduction cost for the employer, if you think you might be able to offer an opportunity for a student to spend their second year of their course in industry from November 2021, please get in touch with our University Account Manager Ali Cawley on: email@example.com
+With no recruitment introduction cost for the employer, if you are thinking of hiring a student to spend their second year of their course in industry from November 2021, please get in touch with our University Account Manager Ali Cawley on: firstname.lastname@example.org